 If your basement is still damp after you’ve taken all the precautions you can against outside moisture, try picking up a dehumidifier and placing it down there.
 This should solve any other moisture issues that come from your basement.

 No one likes a leaking basement, but with a little bit of effort, you can save yourself a lot of money, not to mention the headaches that come from water damage.
-If you would like more information about preventable basement leaks or concrete foundation repair, contact us and we’ll keep you headache free your basement dry.
+If you would like more information about preventable basement leaks or concrete foundation repair, contact us and we’ll keep you headache free and your basement dry.